 The register is used to add new hybrids, and has sorted species, subspecies, and hybrids into nine different “divisions.”

 These divisions are based on numerous similarities such as flower aspect and form, growth habits, parentage, and so on.

-And while the general care for cultivars and species is basically the same, their bloom times and characteristics are distinct and varying.
+And while the general care for all types of lilies is basically the same, their bloom times and characteristics are distinct and varying.

 For the home gardener, Divisions I and VII are the most popular, the Asiatic and Oriental Hybrids.

 But the Trumpets in Division VI and the sumptuous, new hybrids in Division VIII, like the Asiapets and Orienpets, are highly rewarding as well.

 Bulbs in these divisions can be easily obtained at your garden center, online, and from mail order catalogues.

 Others may be bred specifically for commercial growers, or not bred at all.

 For rarer specimens, you can try the seed exchange at the North American Lily Society (NALS), your local garden club, horticultural schools, or wildflower centers as potential sources for bulb or seed.

 All parts of the lily, including the pollen, are extremely toxic to cats.
 Contact your veterinarian immediately if you suspect that your cat has ingested any part of the plant.